www.scantips.com

 Full Frame36×2443.2678641x

 There are many digital sensor sizes.
-Most are smaller sensors, which (in this comparison) are called a cropped sensor because a smaller sensor area literally crops the Field of View captured, creating a smaller view in a smaller image, as compared to the area the larger 35 mm film might include.
+Most are smaller sensors, which (in this comparison) are called a cropped sensor because a smaller sensor area literally crops the Field of View captured, creating a smaller view in a smaller image, as compared to the area the larger 35 mm film will include.

 The Zoom illusion from a Smaller Crop Factor